Last revision: July 29, 2022

 This Google map puts Wabakimi Provincial Park into perspective.

 Armstrong Station is at the north end of Highway 521 from Hwy.
-17 near Thunder Bay and serves as the major gateway to Wabakimi Provincial Park.
-It gets the name “Station” from the Cold-War-era Pinetree Line radar station located there and run by NORAD in the late 1940s and into the 50s.
+17 near Thunder Bay and serves as the main gateway to Wabakimi Provincial Park.
+It gets the name “Station” from the Cold-War-era Pinetree Line radar station once located there and run by NORAD in the late 1940s and into the 50s.
 It was shut down permanently in 1974.
 See here for a brief historical account.

 These days it is a passenger stop on VIA’s The Canadian train service from Toronto to Vancouver on tracks belonging to Canadian National Railway.
-Armstrong also services nearby First nation communities, especially the Whitesand First Nation located just to the north of the settlement.
+Armstrong also services nearby First nation communities, especially the Whitesand First Nation located just north of the settlement.

 Getting To Armstrong Station: